2025 Bank Holidays in Australia

 To put Australia’s bank holidays in perspective, here’s a comparison with 10 other major countries:

-2. United Kingdom: 8 public holidays
+2. United Kingdom: 8 public holidays in England and Wales (Scotland and Northern Ireland have slight variations).

-3. Canada: 9 national holidays
+3. Canada: 9 national public holidays (with additional provincial holidays varying across Canada).

-5. France: 11 public holidays
+5. France: 11 public holidays nationwide.

 About the author